skywalkerSam/skywalkerSam/ReadMe.md

-# 👋 i'm Sam, i write and build things ✌️
+# 👋 i'm Sam. i write, and i build things.✌️

 "*in search of a better understanding of the world...*"